 Discipline: training of the minds and characters to produce self control and obedience.
 It also includes how children behave at school or class and how they relate with others.

-Pupils: This refers to the children or learners at the level of primary, secondary pupils are also regarded as pupils, as used in this context.
+Pupils: This refers to the children or learners at the level of primary.